pyecharts/pyecharts/document/doc_en_US.md

 # About The Project

 * Enjoy pyecharts!
-* Welcome to discuss on issue, or commit PR directly.
+* If you have any question or want to improve this repository, welcome to create an issue or pull requests .
 * If you want to discuss with me alone, use the emali -> chenjiandongx@qq.com
 * Show solicitude for [changelog.md](https://github.com/chenjiandongx/pyecharts/blob/master/changelog.md)